goatchurchprime/HGnotebooks/wingflattening/freecad_macro_work/README.txt

 and sewn.
 The outputs are UVPolygonOffsets and UVPolygonsFoldlines (though if they don't exist, UVPolygons will be used by in a subsequent stage)

+R13lowertrailingedgesewline.py - Creates UVLWsewline for where the lower surface meets the upper surface in UV space.

 p7uvpolygonstouvmeshes.py - offsets by 6mm and triangulates each polygon in UV space into UVTriangulations

 p7uvmeshestosurfaces.py - projects each triangulated mesh in UV space into the wing surface